Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 ## Migration of Applications

 DMTCP enables the possibility to migrate applications even between different architectures.
-This means that checkpoints which were created on one architecture can be restarted on another architecture in the same manner than explained above.
+This means that checkpoints which were created on one architecture can be restarted on another architecture in the same manner as explained above.

-However it is possible to encounter an `illegal instruction` error, especially when migrating from newer architectures to older ones or between different manufacturers.
-This comes from an incompatible instruction set and can not be avoided.
+However, it is possible to encounter an `illegal instruction` error, especially when migrating from newer architectures to older ones or between different manufacturers.
+This comes from an incompatible instruction set and cannot be avoided.

 ## Multithreading and MPI under DMTCP

 DMTCP does support checkpointing of MPI applications, however since DMTCP has no official support for UCX, checkpointing MPI computations over several nodes is not possible.
-MPI computations can only be checkpointed when running on a single node and only when using the Intel toolchain.
+MPI parallel applications can only be checkpointed when running on a single node and only when using the Intel toolchain.
 The newest version which is proven to run on one node is `intel/2019b`.

+!!! warning "FOSS toolchain"

     It is also possible to run it under the OpenSource FOSS toolchain and create checkpoints, however restarting from those checkpoints is currently not possible, since OpenMPI is not officially supported by DMTCP.

 The performance of restarted multithreaded applications can differ heavily depending on the number of processes and architecture used.
-The more processes or threads the application has and the more NUMA nodes the used architecture has, the higher the performance loss on restarted applications.
+The more processes or threads the application has and the more NUMA nodes the used architecture has, the higher is the performance loss on restarted applications.
 This holds true for all kinds of multithreaded tasks and is not limited to MPI.
-However when restarting an MPI application the speed of the filesystem restarted from has a large influence on the performance of the application, even after the whole checkpoint image is mapped into memory.
+However, when restarting an MPI application the speed of the filesystem restarted from has a large influence on the performance of the application, even after the whole checkpoint image is mapped into memory.
 So it is advised to restart from fast filesystems when using MPI whenever possible.